-Angel, Blob, Colossus, Guardian, Nightcrawler, Professor X, Shadowcat, Shaman, Snowbird, Stevie Hunter, Storm, Vindicator, Wendigo II, Wolverine
+Angel, Blob, Colossus, Guardian, Nightcrawler, Professor X, Shadowcat (Kitty Pryde), Shaman, Snowbird, Stevie Hunter, Storm, Vindicator, Wendigo II, Wolverine

 Chris Claremont first wrote the Wendigo in a solo story in Monsters Unleashed #9(Marvel was sorta hurting for new monster features at the time).

 Byrne might have complained about the dialogue cluttering his marvelous sunset scene, but it resonates for anyone who has ever experienced grief--especially the final scream to God: "How could you have been so cruel"?

 The back-up stories in Classic X-Men were anything but horrible.
 Well, most.
 Yes, there were a few stinkers, but they were very, very few.
 And many had some beautiful John Bolton artwork.